ruby/www.ruby-lang.org/en/documentation/index.md

 [Learn to Program][8]
 : A wonderful little tutorial by Chris Pine for programming newbies.
 If you don’t know how to program, start here.

-[Learn Ruby The Hard Way][38]
+[Learn Ruby the Hard Way][38]
-: A very good set of exercises with good explanations that guide you from the absolute basics of Ruby all the way to OOP and web development.
+: A very good set of exercises with explanations that guide you from the absolute basics of Ruby all the way to OOP and web development.

 ### Manuals